scala/docs.scala-lang/_overviews/scala3-contribution/procedures-cheatsheet.md

 ---

 This page is a quick-reference guide for common tasks while working with the compiler.
-For more in-depth explainations, see the rest of this chapter.
+For more in-depth explanations, see the rest of this chapter.

 ## sbt Commands